vejendsh/CBT_pred/README.md

 ---
 ## 1. Project Overview
 Predicting Core Body Temperature through traditional CFD computations is time consuming.
 This makes them non-applicable for heat-related injury prevention in frontline workplaces exposed to extreme temperatures.
 However, the data generated from the CFD computations can be used to train a surrogate model which understands the patterns in CFD data to quickly predict the Core Body Temperature.
 To create the surrogate model, we:
-1. Use **Ansys Fluent** to perform thousands of CFD computations to predict Core Body Temperature profiles of humans of different physiologies exposed to different external conditions.
+1. Use **Ansys Fluent 2024 R1** to perform thousands of CFD computations to predict Core Body Temperature profiles of humans of different physiologies exposed to different external conditions.
 2. Collect the data - consists of thousands of Core Body Temperature profiles for different metabolic rates of head, muscle, and internal organs; ambient temperature, and heat transfer coefficient - and compress it into tensors
 3. Train a fully-connected neural network to map the 5-dimensional input parameter vector → 100-point core body temperature curve (via FFT domain).